isaacs/node-glob/README.md

   * `'FILE'` - Path exists, and is a directory
   * `[file, entries, ...]` - Path exists, is a directory, and the array value is the results of `fs.readdir`
-* `statCache` Cache of `fs.stat` results, to prevent statting the same path multiple times.
+* `statCache` Collection of all `fs.stat` results the glob search performed.
+Helps prevent statting the same path multiple times.
 * `symlinks` A record of which paths are symbolic links, which is relevant in resolving `**` patterns.